SmashPortal-s-Datapacks/GPP/README.md

 # GPP

-This is a datapack that adds an item called a GPP.
+This is a data pack that adds an item called a GPP.

 ![icon](https://github.com/SmashPortal-s-Datapacks/GPP/blob/main/pack.png?raw=true)